Puez-Geisler Nature Park: How to get there & Zans car park

 The bizarre peaks of Puez Geisler are an impressive mountain ridge, which you can see in Villnöss.

 Internet ConsultingThe Zans car park is located at the end of the Villnöss valley, directly connected to several hiking trails.
-It offers a limited number of parking spaces and is subject to a fee.
+It is accessible all year round, offers a limited number of parking spaces and is subject to a fee.
 If the car park is full, access may be closed.

 A traffic light system at Ranui (approx. 5.5 km before Zans) provides information about the current occupancy of the car park: